John J. McCloy: President of World Bank

 From March 1947 to June 1949, McCloy served as the second president of the World Bank.
 At the time of his appointment, the World Bank was a new entity, having only been manned by one previous president, Eugene Meyer, who resigned six months into his tenure over disputes with the bank's executive directors.
 McCloy was brought in to resolve the situation and was determined to make the bank an entity that would fund economically efficient projects, not just consumption.
 Over this tenure, he would develop relationships with Wall Street to overcome their skepticism of these bonds from countries, selling over hundreds of millions of dollars in bonds.
 Eventually, McCloy would leave the World Bank, as the Marshall Plan would start giving vast sums of economic support in 1948 for Allied countries that would swamp the investment the World Bank could provide.

 US High Commissioner for Germany

 On September 2, 1949, McCloy replaced the previous five successive military governors for the US Zone in Germany as the first US High Commissioner for Germany and held the position until August 1, 1952.
-He oversaw the further creation of the Federal Republic of Germany after May 23 of 1949.
+He oversaw the further creation of the Federal Republic of Germany after May 23, 1949.